 Retargeting Ads

-Designed to re-engage users who have previously interacted with a brand, these ads remind potential customers about products they viewed or abandoned in their cart.
+Designed to engage with customers on social media who have previously interacted with a brand, these ads remind potential customers about products they viewed or abandoned in their cart.
 They work well on Facebook, Instagram, and Google Display Network to drive conversions.

 Budgeting & Measuring ROI on Social Ads